ankygautam/gitfacepuller/README.md

 Web Developer
 -------------

-I'm a self-taught Front-End Developer skilled in JavaScript, CSS, HTML, React.js, and Next.js.
-I have experience with AWS, Docker, and Jenkins.
-Recently, I've also started diving into Web3 development using Solidity.
-My self-learning journey has equipped me with a strong problem-solving mindset and the ability to quickly adapt to new technologies.
+I am a self-taught Front-End Developer with expertise in JavaScript, CSS, HTML, React.js, and Next.js.
+My proficiency extends to AWS, Docker, and Jenkins, reflecting a well-rounded skill set in contemporary web development technologies.
+Furthermore, I have embarked on Web3 development using Solidity, showcasing my commitment to staying at the forefront of emerging trends.

+My self-directed learning journey has cultivated a robust problem-solving mindset, enabling me to navigate complex challenges efficiently.
+I possess a demonstrated ability to swiftly adapt to evolving technologies, underscoring my dedication to continuous professional growth.

 * 🌍  I'm based in Calgary
 * ✉️  You can contact me at [ankygautam@icloud.com](mailto:ankygautam@icloud.com)